superseriousbusiness/gotosocial/README.md

 ### Customizability for admins

-Lots of [config options](./example/config.yaml) for admins to play around with, including:
+Plenty of [config options](./example/config.yaml) for admins to play around with, including:

-- Easily-adjustable post length.
+- Easily adjustable post length.
 - Media upload size settings.

 ### Easy to run